TimLih-h/Traffic-Proccessor/reports/week5/sprint-review-summary.md

 - Updated Docker Compose configuration for the Gate setup.

 ## Customer Feedback Addressed
 The Sprint focused on improving system visibility and access control.
-The updated dashboard makes traffic data easier to understand, while the Gate component adds a first access-control layer before CNSS.
+The updated dashboard makes traffic data easier to understand, while the Gate component adds a first access-control layer before the protected mock-target container.

 ## UAT Results
 The main user-facing behavior was tested manually:
-- Allowed client IPs can access the frontend through Gate.
+- Allowed client IPs can access the protected mock-target through Gate.
-- CNSS does not process requests from blocked client IPs.
+- Mock-target does not process requests from blocked client IPs
 - The dashboard displays updated traffic information, including Top IPs and graph improvements.

 ## Architecture and Workflow Updates
-The architecture was updated by introducing Gate as a separate reverse proxy service before CNSS.
-External traffic now goes through Gate first, while CNSS stays inside the Docker network.
+The architecture was updated by introducing Gate as a separate reverse proxy service before the protected mock-target container.
+External traffic now goes through Gate first, while mock-target stays behind Gate inside the Docker network.
 The PR was also retargeted to the `dev` branch before merging, and Gate-related source files were moved into `src` to match the project structure.

 ## Quality and CI Evidence
 Manual testing confirmed both allow and deny modes for IP filtering.
 Docker configuration was adjusted and tested locally.
 Further CI and integration testing should continue after merging into `dev`.